+Managing a separate account is usually deemed discretionary portfolio management in Germany.
+As a result, the MiFID II rules of conduct apply.
 If a sub-delegation structure is used for the managed account, the sub-delegation must comply with delegation rules of the KAGB.
-This means that effectively the rules of conduct under the KAGB and the other provisions of the KAGB also apply to the delegate manager.
+This means that, effectively, the rules of conduct under the KAGB and the other provisions of the KAGB also apply to the delegate manager.
+Also, the sub-delegate's staff remuneration needs to be included in the AIFMD remuneration disclosures of the AIFM.